 A year-round Montessori Program

-Our Taylor's Ferry location currently has several more openings for the 2019-2020 enrollment year!
+Both of our locations currently has several more openings for the 2019-2020 enrollment year!
 The Montessori Children's House is for children 3 years through Kindergarten and is based on a three year curriculum cycle.
 Montessori trained teachers, utilizing the Montessori method of education and scientifically designed materials, create an environment in which children are given the freedom to explore, learn and grow; all according to their own interests and needs.

 Children are treated with respect and kindness, which in turn leads them to demonstrate these qualities towards others and the world.
 We study people, places and cultures of the world while honoring their similarities and differences.
 We practice reverence for nature while appreciating the interconnectedness of all life.